maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     600 PRINT "A IS 3"
     700 END

 This program will print a `A IS 1`, `2` or `3` depending on the value in the numeric variable `A`.
 Line 10 assigns the value 2 to A, so the program will perform  `A IS 2`.
+If line 10 is modified to set `A` to a value larger than 3, 10 for instance, the `ON` will do nothing and the program will continue and call all three `PRINT` statements.

 #### Variations: